bosun-monitor/bosun/docs/system_configuration.md

 Example:
 `Hostname = "bosun.example.com"`

+### Scheme
+The URL that Bosun uses to construct its links.
+The common use case is in any [template functions](/definitions#template-functions) that construct links. the default is "http"

+Example:
+`Scheme = "https"`

 ### HTTPListen
 HTTP IP and Port to listen on.
 The default if not specified is to listen on `:8070`.
 However, if `HTTPSListen` is defined and `HTTPListen`